schettino/react-request-hook/README.md

 );
 ```

 It has the same behavior as `useEffect`.
-Changing those values triggers another request and cancels the previous one, if it's still pending.
+Changing those values triggers another request and cancels the previous one if it's still pending.

 If you want more control over the request calls or the ability to call multiple requests from the same resource or not at the same time, you can rely on the **useRequest** hook.

 ### useRequest

 This hook is used internally by **useResource**.
-It's responsible for creating the request function and manage the cancel tokens that are being created on each of its call.
+It's responsible for creating the request function and manage the cancel tokens that are being created on each of its calls.
 This hook also normalizes the error response (if any) and provides a helper that cancel all pending request.

-It accepts the same function signature as `useResource` (a function that returns an object with the axios request config).
+It accepts the same function signature as `useResource` (a function that returns an object with the Axios request config).

 ```tsx
 const [request, createRequest] = useRequest((id: string) => ({